marker

 The easiest way to generate page_schema

-correctly is to use our editor in Forge Extract where you can define fields manually and switch into the JSON Editor
+correctly is to use our editor in Forge Playground where you can define fields manually and switch into the JSON Editor

 tab to pull it out.
 You could also create a Pydantic schema, then convert to JSON with .model_dump_json()